-Caitlin's Giant Bugleweed's attractive crinkled round leaves emerge dark brown in spring, turning forest green in colour with prominent coppery-bronze tips the rest of the year on a plant with a spreading habit of growth.
+Chocolate Chip Bugleweed's attractive tiny narrow leaves emerge dark green in spring, turning dark brown in colour the rest of the year on a plant with a spreading habit of growth.
 It features subtle spikes of blue flowers rising above the foliage from mid to late spring.